George Rickey: Early life and education

+Growing up with a father who was an engineer and a grandfather who was a clockmaker instilled in the young Rickey an interest in mechanical systems and anything needing winding or cranking, from the family car to the phonograph.
+Additionally, the Rickeys lived near the river Clyde, and George learned to sail around the outer islands on the family's 30 ft sailboat.
+As did his youthful interest in engineering, Rickey’s familiarity with boat movements from an early age would inform the signature kinectic sculpture he began developing in the 1950s.

-Rickey was educated at Glenalmond College and received a degree in History from Balliol College, Oxford, with frequent visits to the Ruskin School of Drawing.
+Rickey was educated at Glenalmond College and received a degree in history from Balliol College, Oxford, with frequent visits to the Ruskin School of Drawing.
 He spent a short time traveling Europe and, against the advice of his father, studied art in Paris at Académie L'Hote and Académie Moderne.
 He then returned to the United States and began teaching at the Groton School, where among his many students was future National Security Advisor McGeorge Bundy.

-After leaving Groton, Rickey worked at various schools throughout the country as part of the Carnegie Corporation Visiting Artists/Artists in Residence program (partially funded by the Works Progress Administration).
-His focus was primarily on painting.
-While taking part in these programs, he painted portraits, taught classes, and created a set of murals at Knox College, Galesburg, Illinois.
-He maintained an art studio in New York from 1934 to 1942, when he was drafted.
+After leaving Groton, Rickey taught at various schools throughout the country as part of the Carnegie Corporation Visiting Artists/Artists in Residence program (partially funded by the Works Progress Administration).
+His focus was primarily on painting and he began to reject European modernism in favor of American social realism.
+While taking part in these programs, he painted portraits, taught classes, and created a set of murals at Olivet College and Knox College, Galesburg, Illinois.
+He recruited student assistants to help with the murals.
+Meanwhile, he maintained an art studio in New York from 1934 to 1942, when he was drafted.

 Rickey's interest in things mechanical re-awakened during his wartime work in aircraft and gunnery systems research and maintenance.
 Following his discharge, he studied art at the New York University Institute of Fine Arts and later at the Chicago Institute of Design, funded by the G.I.
 Bill.
 He taught art at variety of colleges, including Muhlenberg College.
 While at Muhlenberg, he was commissioned by J. I. Rodale to illustrate an edition of Anton Chekhov's The Beggar and Other Tales.
 Rickey later moved on to Indiana University South Bend.
 There, he encountered and was inspired by the work of David Smith.